svanburen/svanburen/README.md

 - 👋 Hi, I’m @svanburen
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on all
+- 💞️ I’m looking to collaborate
 - 📫 Do not reach me
 - 😄 Pronouns: Yes
 - ⚡ Fun fact: Hahaha